Calorie Counter UK: Complete Guide to Calorie Counting 2026

 What is the best free calorie counter UK?

 The best free calorie counter for UK users should include a UK food database and barcode scanner.
-NutraSafe offers free calorie counting (5 logs/day) with UK supermarket coverage and no ads.
+NutraSafe offers free calorie counting (25 logs/day) with UK supermarket coverage and no ads.
 MyFitnessPal has the largest database but includes ads.
 Nutracheck is UK-focused but only offers a 7-day free trial.
+If a no-subscription, no-ads free tier matters specifically, our free calorie counter UK page covers that angle in detail.

 Is calorie counting accurate for weight loss?